digiscot/digiscot-website/pages/about.md

 We’re part of the [Scottish Council for Voluntary Organisations](http://www.scvo.org.uk), and are working with partners across the country to promote digital participation.
 Our work is generously supported by core funding from the [Scottish Government](http://www.gov.scot), and closely linked to the wider [Digital Scotland](http://www.digitalscotland.org/) agenda.

+## Publications

+* [Basic Digital Skills](/about/basic-digital-skills/) - A short overview of the skills people and organisations need to get things done online.

 ## Our blog